Auriana/TWEB_Project1/DOCUMENTATION.md

 With the use of Heroku and the fact that many PDF files could be uploaded on it, we had to find a solution to store these files.
 We use the Amazon Web Services, the S3 platform in particular.

- The Amazon S3 bucket has been configured to allow CORS access to allow us to retreive the PDF files.
-The upload is done in the front end on the client.
+The Amazon S3 bucket has been configured to allow CORS access, in order to allow us to retreive the PDF files.
+The upload is done in the front-end, on the client-side.

 ###6.1 <a name="amazon"></a>Amazon S3###